-Even though you can write runner scripts in any language, if you're writing a new runner script in Python, you can benefit from the avocado.core.nrunner.app.BaseRunnerApp class and from the avocado.core.nrunner.runner.BaseRunner class.
+Even though you can write runner scripts in any language, if you're writing a new runner script in Python, you can benefit from the avocado.core.nrunner.BaseRunnerApp class and from the avocado.core.nrunner.
+BaseRunner class.

-The following is a complete example of a script that could be named avocado-runner-magic that could act as a nrunner compatible runner for runnables with kind magic.
+The following is a complete example of a script that could be named avocado-runner-foo that could act as a nrunner compatible runner for runnables with kind foo.